 Pro: The Brothers (+4pts)

-One of the elements that I enjoyed about this movie was the relationship between of the brothers.
-Each brother has felt isolated in their own lives, and metaphorically jump at the opportunity to be part of a family.
-They came from different mothers, which resulted in a pretty diverse group of characters.
-From the color of their skin, to the environment they were raised in, each brother had very different life experiences and brought very different skills to the table.
+I definitely enjoyed the relationship between the brothers.
+Each brother felt isolated in their own life and metaphorically jumped at the opportunity to be part of a family.
+They came from very different mothers, which resulted in a pretty diverse group of characters.
+From the color of their skin to the environments they were each raised in, each brother had very different life experiences and each brother brought very different skills to the table.

-The variety was fun to see, and the cast made it incredibly entertaining.
-Some of the more entertaining parts of this movie came from watching these brothers interact with one another and showing off their various skills.
-I bought that each of the brothers wanted to help save their father, and I bought that the brothers bonded with one another (due to each wanting to feel like they belong to something).
-The cast made for a lot of funny moments, while making me care about the characters.
-The idea was far fetched, but the cast made it fun.
+The variety was fun to watch the filmmakers explore, and the cast made it incredibly entertaining, and a lot of this came from watching these brothers interact with one another and showing off their various, ridiculous skills.
+I bought that each brother wanted to help save their father, and I bought that the brothers bonded with one another due to each wanting to feel like they belonged to something.
+The cast made for a lot of funny moments, and they did so while also making me care about the characters.
+The idea was far-fetched—and as the title suggested: ridiculous—but the cast made it fun.